ducngtrung/demo-apache-flink-streaming-mode/src/main/java/com/flinklearn/realtime/chapter3/About Windowing.md

 ![Session Window](../../../../../resources/Session-window.png "Session Window")

-As long as the events occur within 5 seconds of each other, they continue belonging to the same session.
-In this case, there is a gap in the events from the 19th second to the 26th second, which is longer than 5 seconds, so the first window ends and the second window starts.
+As long as an event occurs within 5 seconds from its predecessor, they belong to the same session.
+In this case, there is a gap in the events between the 19th second and the 26th second, which is longer than 5 seconds, so the first window ends and the second window starts.

 4. A **Global Window** takes the entire stream as one single window.